sampreethas/sampreethas/README.md

 - 🔭 I’m currently working on developing innovative web/app audio solutions to enhance user experience in Embedded Systems.
 - 🤔 I’m looking for help with expanding my expertise in emerging technologies.
-- 💬 Ask me about web development, machine learning.
+- 💬 Ask me about cloud computing, automation and machine learning.
 - 😄 Pronouns: She/Her